imnapo/react-native-cn-quill/README.md

 | `string` | No |
 ---
 ### `quill`
-You may pass serveral options to customize quill to suit your needs .
+You may pass several options to customize quill to suit your needs .
 | Type | Required | description
 | ----------- | ----------- | ----------- |
 | `{ id, modules: { toolbar }, theme, placeholder }` | No | described below |